Hierarchy of percolation patterns in a kinetic replication model: Introduction

 Network science is a very active interdisciplinary field with virtually ubiquitous applicability.
-It ranges from telecommunications, electric power supply, Internet, warehouse logistics, transportation, engineering to physics, biology, neurology, and sociology \cite{Dorogovtsev:2008,Newman:2010,Sporns:2010,Barthelemy:2011,*Sporns:2012,Barabasi:2016,FornitoBull:2016,Simpson:2023}.
-The proper functioning and resilience of networks are of great importance, and many studies have been devoted to their robustness against various kinds of damage \cite{Newman:2010,Stanley:2010,*Stanley:2012,*Stanley:2013}.
+It ranges from telecommunications, electric power supply, Internet, warehouse logistics, transportation, engineering to physics, biology, neurology, and sociology \cite{Dorogovtsev:2008,Newman:2010,Sporns:2010,*Sporns:2012,Barthelemy:2011,Barabasi:2016,FornitoBull:2016,Simpson:2023}.
+A particular important aspect is the proper functioning and resilience of networks: see \cite{Newman:2010,Stanley:2010,*Stanley:2012,*Stanley:2013,*Havlin:2021,Barabasi:2016,Dey:2019,Lou:2023,Kotlarz:2024} and more references there.
 One of the motivations to study the hidden structure of the active phases of $(1+1)$ processes or 2D percolation landscapes, is to reveal a similar hierarchy in generic networks.
-The latter by the very construction are assumed to be connected, i.e., they are in the percolating phase (if the thermodynamic limit is understood).

-The conjecture \cite{Chitov:2016} that there is potentially an infinite number of percolation backbones (patterns) in a smoothly evolving percolating phase is not rigorously proven.
-But even if so, construction of an infinite tower of percolation patterns is not very practical or useful for comparative analysis of percolation landscapes or their resilience; two problems very relevant for applications.
-The important task is to construct a judicious case-motivated set of percolative patterns to classify a given landscape.
+We will come back to this point in the concluding section.